• Share this on:

 • Always ask for the importer’s order specifications, packaging and labelling requirements.

-• See Packaging Europe for more information on the latest packaging developments, with regular news articles about biodegradable packaging.
+• See Packaging Europe for more information on the latest packaging developments.

-Payment terms are usually agreed upon with the buyer in the order contract.
-They vary from buyer to buyer and are related to the volume and value of the order, the type of distribution partner, whether or not an agent is involved, and what delivery terms apply.
+Payment terms are usually agreed on with the buyer in the order contract.
+These terms vary from buyer to buyer, and they are related to the volume and value of the order, the type of distribution partner, the involvement of an agent and the applicable delivery terms.

 Tips:

-• Study the different types of Incoterms, including what your and your buyer’s rights and obligations are.
+• Study the various types of Incoterms, including the rights and obligations of you and your buyers are.

 What are the requirements for niche markets?